 1. Organization: Take Advantage of Tools that Organize for You

-Mylio starts by organizing your photos so they’re easy to search by date, location, and people tags.
-The Life Calendar View gives you an intuitive and efficient way to browse images and see highlights from each day, month, year, and decade.
-It also has an elegant map view that lets you see photos based on where you took them so you can easily find photos by places you’ve been.
-You can also create or copy over existing folders and albums for customizing your library as much as you want.
-Mylio’s advanced facial recognition also helps you organize the photos of people in your life.
+First, Mylio organizes your photos so they’re easy to search by date, location, and people.
+The Life Calendar gives you an intuitive and efficient way to browse images and see highlights from each day, month, year, and decade.
+It also has an elegant Map view that lets you see photos based on where you took them so you can easily find photos by places you’ve been.
+For those who have already started organizing, you can also create or copy over existing folders to save time.
+Mylio’s advanced facial recognition helps you organize the photos of people in your life.
 After you tag someone once, Mylio will automatically help you tag them in all future photos and create a personalized album for each person so you can see all the pictures you have of them.

 2. Protection: Follow the “3-2-1” Rule for Photo Security

 In years past, photographers had to concoct elaborate schedules to back up their photos or risk losing the most recent ones.
 Today, that fanaticism isn’t necessary.
 Mylio automatically protects photos by syncing them across multiple devices so you never have to worry about a backup schedule.
-That accomplishes two things: first, it means you’re well on your way to achieving the 3-2-1 Rule for photo security, and it also means your photos are conveniently accessible on all your devices.
+For simple steps to setup Mylio to protect your photos to an external hard drive with Mylio, check out this article.
+And if you choose a Seagate Drive in 2021, you get a complimentary subscription to Mylio as well.
+By storing your photos on an external hard drive synced to Mylio on your computer and phone, you accomplish two things: you’re well on your way to achieving the 3-2-1 Rule for photo security, and your photos are also conveniently accessible on all your devices.

 3. Share: Share & Print Only the Best

 Those organized, edited, well-protected pictures aren’t doing anyone any good stashed away on a hard drive or your phone’s camera roll.
-And nobody wants to watch you scroll or swipe through hundreds of mediocre or bad photos on your phone or tablet.
-Use Mylio to quickly select and enhance your favorite shots, then share the best ones – and only the best.
+Certainly, people don’t want to watch you scroll or swipe through hundreds of mediocre or bad photos on your phone or tablet.
+So use Mylio to quickly select and enhance your favorite shots, then share the best ones – and only the best.
 Here is a helpful guide for using Mylio to quickly cull through your photo library to find the best shots.
-Your goal should be to tell the story of your trip or event, and the photos you choose to share should help bring that story to life.
+Your goal should be to tell the story of your trip or event, and the pictures you choose to share should help bring that story to life.
 If people want to see more, they’ll ask!
-Remember, we all have plenty of photos to choose from, so only choose the absolute best to share.
+We all have plenty of photos to choose from, so only choose the absolute best to share.